subramanya1997/navigating-umass-amherst-a-handbook-for-international-students/templates/footer.md

-*This book was created by [Subramanya Nagabhushanaradhya](https://subramanya.ai) with the help of wonderful friends.
+*This guide was created by [Subramanya Nagabhushanaradhya](https://subramanya.ai) with the help of wonderful friends.
 For feedback, errata and suggestions, the author can be reached on [linkedin](https://www.linkedin.com/in/nsubramanya). copyright ©{{ honkit.time | date('Y') }} Subramanya Nagabhushanaradhya*

+{% if page.comments != false %}
 <div class="comments-section">
     <script src="https://utteranc.es/client.js"
             repo="subramanya1997/navigating-umass-amherst-a-handbook-for-international-students"